 References

-You can use the encryption in transit feature to protect the data transmitted between your Elastic Compute Service (ECS) instances and NAS file systems against interception or tampering.
+The encryption-in-transit feature can be used to protect data transmitted between your Elastic Compute Service (ECS) instances and NAS file systems against interception or tampering.
 For more information, see Encryption in transit for NFS file systems or Encryption in transit for SMB file systems.